NachiketSLele/SIEM/01_pfSense_Firewall_DoS_Defense_Lab.md

 - **WAN**: bridged to my home network so pfSense pulls a real DHCP address.
 - **LAN**: an isolated internal VirtualBox network, with pfSense handing out DHCP addresses and acting as the gateway.

-> 📸 **Screenshot needed:** A simple network/topology diagram (I can draw one, or use a VirtualBox network settings screenshot showing the bridged + internal adapters).
+> 📸 **Screenshot:** A simple network/topology diagram (I can draw one, or use a VirtualBox network settings screenshot showing the bridged + internal adapters).

 ---